Get News & Updates Directly To Your Inbox

 If there is pain or bleeding that doesn't stop right away, you should call 911.

 Lastly, make sure you tell your doctor about any falls at your next visit.
-Also bring it up if you felt faint or dizzy before the fall.
+Let your provider know if you felt faint or dizzy before the fall.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.